 - Dizziness or vertigo

 If you have frequent migraines or other symptoms, you may have TMD.
-Dr. Doolin, Dr. Haddad, and Dr. Tironi are neuromuscular dentists trained at the Las Vegas Institute for Advanced Dental Studies (LVI), and they can tell you if your headaches are the result of TMD.
+Dr. Doolin and Dr. Haddad are neuromuscular dentists trained at the Las Vegas Institute for Advanced Dental Studies (LVI), and they can tell you if your headaches are the result of TMD.

 Rochester Advanced Dentistry uses high-tech diagnostic equipment that helps provide definitive answers about whether TMD is causing your headaches.
 After a diagnosis of TMD, they will develop with you a treatment plan to relieve your pain and return you to a life without migraines.

-Dr. Kurt Doolin, Dr. Jeffrey Haddad, and Dr. Marco Tironi diagnose and treat TMD patients in Rochester, Rochester Hills, Oakland Township and surrounding areas of Michigan.
+Dr. Kurt Doolin and Dr. Jeffrey Haddad diagnose and treat TMD patients in Rochester, Rochester Hills, Oakland Township and surrounding areas of Michigan.
 To find out if your migraines, headaches, or other symptoms are caused by TMD, please call (248) 656-2020 or contact us online at Rochester Advanced Dentistry to schedule a personal neuromuscular evaluation.